3D variational autoencoder for fingerprinting microstructure volume elements: Results

 \subsubsection{Dimensionality Reduction}

-Principal component analysis (PCA)~\cite{abdi_principal_2010} was used to reduce the fingerprints down to two dimensions.
-This is done for visualisation purposes only.
+PCA~\cite{abdi_principal_2010} was used to reduce the fingerprints down to two dimensions for visualisation purposes only and not to further compress the fingerprints for downstream tasks.
 The explained variance was shown to only be fully captured if the first 200 principal components were used, so this 2D representation is by no means the complete picture.
 It does, however, provide some insight into which microstructural information is differentiated by the resulting fingerprints.
 Spectral clustering is used to verify these findings in Section~\ref{subsubsec:clustering}.

 The PCA was trained on 20,000 fingerprints that were randomly sampled from the training set.
 This was then used to predict the first two principal components for the edge cases.
 Figure~\ref{fig:pca} shows scatter plots to illustrate the distribution of the morphological and texture edge cases across the latent space relative to the training data.
 Another set of orientation-based edge cases, with a tighter variance ($0.01^\circ$), were generated to show more prominent clustering of the orientation data, and are also shown here.
 These were created in much the same way as described in Section~\ref{subsubsec:test_data}, but with normalised Euler angles selected to be away from zero, rather than using common texture components.